boygenius

 Three distinct fanbases.
 One album.
 Zero margin for error.

-boygenius—the critically acclaimed supergroup featuring Julien Baker, Phoebe Bridgers, and Lucy Dacus—presented a unique challenge.
-While Phoebe Bridgers commanded ~301,000 monthly searches and significant brand equity, the "boygenius" term averaged only ~4,400 searches.
-The band was also extremely averse to being perceived as "salesy"—ruling out aggressive ad tactics.
+The critically acclaimed supergroup boygenius featuring Julien Baker, Phoebe Bridgers, and Lucy Dacus presented a unique challenge.
+While Phoebe Bridgers commanded significant brand equity, the "boygenius" term had far fewer searches.
+The band was also extremely averse to being perceived as "salesy", ruling out aggressive ad tactics.

-The challenge wasn't just marketing an album—it was architecting a system that could transfer equity from three established artists to a new entity, capture first-party data in a post-iOS14 world, and respect the band's aesthetic boundaries while driving aggressive e-commerce revenue.
+The challenge wasn't just marketing an album, but rather architecting a system that could transfer equity from three established artists to a new entity, capture first-party data in a post-iOS14 world, and respect the band's aesthetic boundaries while driving aggressive e-commerce revenue.

-The core tension: The volatility of algorithmic platforms and the "death of the pixel" had created a Data Crisis.
+The core tension: Tension presented itself with the volatility of algorithmic platforms and the "death of the pixel" that created a data crisis.
 Standard tracking was losing 40%+ of conversions.
-Soundwave's solution: build Invisible Infrastructure—a server-side architecture that would bypass these limitations entirely.
+Soundwave's solution was to build invisible infrastructure and server-side architecture that would bypass these limitations entirely.

 The Invisible Infrastructure Stack